 Tips from Ben Goode

-Best tips for taking photos of landscapes / nature
+Best tips for taking photos of landscapes and nature

 Composition in my opinion is the most important thing.
 A well composed photo can sometimes survive bad light, bad settings and even bad editing - A badly composed photo survives nothing.
 Learn what great light is and don’t settle for less.
 Having an eye for good light will help your images no end.
 Try taking a photo of the same scene from afternoon through to sunset and you will see how much of an effect light can have on a scene.